Set up a sample app using Angular - node.js

 Open the OpenID Connect app that you created in the above step.

-sample1234.
-In the Service Provider Configuration select Login initiated by the app only option.
+Under Service Provider Configuration select the Login initiated by the app only option.

-Let's make sure we set the below feature flags to true:
+Make sure you set the following feature flags to true:

-Based on your app configuration the URL configuration should be changed.
+Based on your app configuration, the URL configuration is changed.

-Setup Permissions for OpenID Connect.
-Add the above-created role and provide Run permission to generate Tokens.
+To set up permissions for OpenID Connect, add the above-created role and provide Run permission to generate tokens.

 For more Information on OpenID Connect, refer Use OpenID Connect.